-The JPB has begun preparing a Request for Proposal (RFP) for long-term maintenance of the TPS and OCS systems.
+The JPB continues work on the Request for Proposal (RFP) for long-term maintenance of the TPS and OCS systems.
+The JPB is planning to release this procurement in March 2023.

 2.7 Design

 BBII is responsible for the Final Design (FD) of the electrification and related facilities under the terms of its D-B contract with the JPB.
 PGH Wong Engineering, Inc., is the Engineer of Record (EOR) for the electrification work.
 Alstom is the EOR for the signals work including 2SC.
 All OCS and TPS design work is complete.
 The following issues remain active at this time: